 Bragg’s failure to support Longstreet’s rout of the Union army created a rift between the two generals.
-Confederate President Jefferson Davis resolved the conflict by sending Longstreet’s corps north in the autumn of 1863 to engage Union General Ambrose Burnside’s Army of the Ohio and capture the city of Knoxville, Tennessee.
-Unable to draw Burnside’s forces into a major battle, Longstreet dug in a besieged Knoxville.
+Confederate President Jefferson Davis resolved the conflict by sending Longstreet and his corps north in the autumn of 1863.
+Longstreet was tasked with engaging Union General Ambrose Burnside and the Army of the Ohio and capture the city of Knoxville, Tennessee.
+Unable to draw Burnside’s forces into a major battle, Longstreet dug in and besieged Knoxville.
 When the siege eventually failed, Longstreet moved his troops east and established winter quarters in western Virginia.

 In 1864, Longstreet rejoined the Army of Northern Virginia as his old friend, Union General Ulysses S. Grant, launched his Overland Campaign.
 On May 6, 1864, during the Battle of the Wilderness, Longstreet received severe wounds in the neck and right shoulder from friendly fire, only a few miles from where Stonewall Jackson suffered the same fate a year earlier.
 Unlike Jackson, Longstreet survived his wounds and returned to action in time to take part in the Appomattox Campaign.
-Longstreet was present when Robert E. Lee surrendered to Ulysses S. Grant at Appomattox Court House on April 9, 1865.
+Longstreet was present when Lee surrendered to Grant at Appomattox Court House on April 9, 1865.